 Distribution and habitat

 Black-bellied storm petrels are highly pelagic birds that feed close to or beyond the continental shelf.
 In summer the birds feed in the Southern Ocean, spread between the Ross Sea in the south and as far north as the southern coasts of New Zealand.
-Locally they breed on the Auckland and Antipodes Islands.
+Locally they breed on the Auckland and Antipodes Islands (with eggs recorded from Adams, Rose and Enderby Islands in the Auckland Islands).
 As yet no nests have been found on the Antipodes Islands and it has been suggested that the active colonies are on the smaller islands of the group, with mice not allowing successful breeding on the main island.